 With that said, let’s get to it!

 Training to run faster is intentional.
-Not many athletes will pick up the pace with a nonchalant workout schedule—at least, not speed they can maintain.
+Not many athletes will pick up the pace with a nonchalant workout schedule—at least, not a speed they can maintain.

 How you get faster at running depends on your training, workouts, exercises, and technique.
 Focus on these elements, and you’ll start to run faster over longer distances.